 Students will take part in a whole range of activities aimed to help them understand how to save water and why this is important.
 They will discover how much water their school typically uses in a year and then begin a period of closely monitoring their water use, which will allow them to identify leaks and bad practices.
 They will then be tasked with initiating water-saving measures and monitoring their success over a period of time.
 We will find out later this year how they have got on.

-The draft document sets out the principles of sustainable water use and the measures and approaches that will be needed to ensure that Milton Keynes grows as a smart city.
-It will be updated at the end of 2016 to reflect the findings from the Water Monitor and Garden Monitor trials and the schools’ activities carried out as part of this work package.
+This document outlines five principles of sustainable water use and the measures and approaches that may help Milton Keynes to grow as a smart city.
+It also summarises the findings from other activities completed as a part of the MK:Smart Water work package.